edgefarm/edgefarm/docs/knowledge-base/reference/reference/api/applications/examples.md

-# EdgeFarm.applications Examples
+# edgefarm.applications Examples

-This section contains examples of how to use the EdgeFarm.applications API.
+This section contains examples of how to use the edgefarm.applications API.

 ## Example: Basic stress test